 "Well she didn't have a go at you did she.
 Give us the stink bombs if you don't want to do it."
-Terry shook his head, but handed over the bombs and they headed for Carol's Cafe.
+I shook my head, but handed over the bombs and we headed for Carol's Cafe.

-"Gis a bit," Brian said, as they walked past.
+"Gis a bit," Brian said, as we walked past her.

 "A bit.
-A bit of what?"
-Jane replied.
+A bit of what?" she replied.

-The boys laughed between themselves as they walked off leaving Jane to wonder what they were talking about.
+We laughed as we walked off leaving her to wonder what we were talking about.

-"She was bloody beautiful," Terry said.
+"She was bloody beautiful," I said.
 "I wouldn't mind going with a girl like her."
-He turned to look at her as she walked off.
+I turned to look at her as she walked off.
 "And just look at them legs."

 "Leave off, Terry, you wouldn't know what to do with her."